Sunbridge Institute Menu

 Nancy Blanning

-A member of the Sunbridge faculty since 1994, Nancy assumed the title of Early Childhood co-director in 2015.
-Nancy has also been on the faculty of The Denver Waldorf School (CO) for the past 25 years, where her teaching experience includes 17 years as lead Kindergarten teacher.
-For the past 12 years, she has been the school’s Educational Support Teacher; she also travels to schools in the US and Canada to provide teacher mentoring and evaluation and conducts developmental observations.
-Nancy’s main focus is therapeutic education with a special emphasis on developmental movement as supporting young children’s physical incarnation and sensory development.
+A member of the Sunbridge Early Childhood faculty since 1994, Nancy assumed the title of co-director in 2015.
+Now retired from a nearly forty-year career at The Denver Waldorf School, where she served as a kindergarten teacher and member of the educational support staff, Nancy’s main focus is therapeutic education with a special emphasis on developmental movement as supporting young children’s physical incarnation and sensory development.

-A longtime Board member of WECAN (the Waldorf Early Childhood Association of North America, based in Chestnut Ridge, NY), Nancy is also a frequent keynote speaker at national and international early childhood conferences.
-Her writing credits include contributor to Gateways, contributor and collaborator to “You’re Not the Boss of Me” (WECAN publication), Editor of WECAN’s First Grade Readiness, Editor of WECAN Journal, regular columnist for Lilipoh, and co-author, with Laurie Clark, of Movement Journeys and Circle Adventures, a collection of original movement imaginations for the classroom.
-She holds a BA from the University of Colorado in English, with teaching credentials.
+A frequent keynote speaker and presenter at national and international early childhood conferences and workshops, including serving as a faculty member at Denver’s Nurturing the Roots Therapeutic Course, Nancy’s writing credits include serving as contributor and editor of Gateways, the publication of WECAN (the Waldorf Early Childhood Association of North America, based in Chestnut Ridge; NY); regular columnist for Lilipoh magazine; contributor to “You’re Not the Boss of Me” (WECAN publication), editor of WECAN’s First Grade Readiness; and co-author, with Laurie Clark, of Movement Journeys and Circle Adventures, a collection of original movement imaginations for the classroom.
+Nancy holds a BA in English from the University of Colorado, with teaching credentials.
 She also earned a certificate as Extra Lesson provider and therapeutic educator from Gradalis Seminars, where she attended four-year anthroposophical therapeutic/remedial training in Extra Lesson and supplementary therapies and academic support strategies.

 Leslie has been a member of the Sunbridge early childhood program faculty since 2004 and assumed the title of co-director in 2015.
-Leslie is currently on leave from her position of lead kindergarten teacher at Green Meadow Waldorf School, where she has taught since 2002 and sits on the school’s Collegium and Teacher Development Committee.
+Leslie is currently leading the Parent & Child program at Green Meadow Waldorf School, where she has been on the faculty since 2002 in various roles in the Early Childhood department.
 She previously taught kindergarten and nursery for six years at the Waldorf School of Baltimore.

-Leslie is also a Lazure artist whose beautiful work graces our Upper Brookside classroom, and prior to becoming a Waldorf teacher was a professional fiber artist specializing in surface design and wearable art; she also spent several years as a speech pathologist.
-She holds a BS in Speech Pathology from Kent State University and an MSEd in Waldorf Education from Sunbridge College.
+Leslie is also a Lazure artist whose beautiful work graces our Upper Brookside classroom.
+Prior to becoming a Waldorf teacher, she was a professional fiber artist specializing in surface design and wearable art, and she continues to practice her craft.
+She also spent several years as a speech pathologist.
+She holds a BS in Speech Pathology from Kent State University and an MSEd in Waldorf Education from Sunbridge College ’96.

 Laurie Clark